jeanzinho509/Snake_game/README.md

-# Hoe to play the game
+# How to play the game

 # play button